posit-dev/chatlas/README.md

 </div>

-Again, keep in mind that the chat object retains state, so when you enter the chat console, any previous interactions with that chat object are still part of the conversation, and any interactions you have in the chat console will persist even after you exit back to the Python prompt.
+Keep in mind that the `chat` object retains state, so when you enter the console or app, any previous interactions with that chat object are still part of the conversation, and any interactions you have in the chat console will persist after you exit back to the Python prompt.
+This is true regardless of which of the various chat methods you use to submit queries.

 ### The `.chat()` method